dekelpilli/campaign4/README.md

   - Magic: Grants bonuses to spell slots, concentration, spell levels, spells known, non-accuracy/damage buffs to spell behaviour
   - Wealth: Grants bonuses to loot found, sell value, improves loot searches directly (+investigation doesn't count), improves journey activities
   - Utility: Grants other bonuses such as skill proficiencies/bonuses, languages, senses, speed, class points, ability score improvements

-### Journey Activities & Travel
-- Which journey activity is performed is decided at the start of the day by each player, after learning the weather
-- If players short rest during a day they perform journey activities, half a day of travel is added, even if they short rest more than once
-- Journey activity DCs are increased by 1 for each short rest already performed that day

-### Barrier
-- Whenever you take damage, if it matches a barrier you have, it depletes the barrier before depleting your hit points.
-If it matches multiple barriers, you can choose which barrier is depleted first.
-- Your barrier values are set to their maximums at the end of your turn and when you roll for initiative.
-- Whenever you gain/lose barrier, you gain/lose an equal amount of barrier (min 0).